OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/zones/reference.md

     Valid examples: `192.168.42.23`, `intranet.mydomain.com`, `rincewind.lan`

     Invalid examples: `192.168.42.23/site`, `192.168.42.23:8080/site`, `rincewind.lan/university`

-    Please bear in mind that it is only possible to change the Deployment Zone Address of a deployment zone if that zone has no modules in it.

 Use HTTPS for internal communications
 :   Boolean parameter that, when active, will cause all communication made by OutSystems applications in another deployment zones to applications in the current deployment zone to be made via HTTPS.